 Information for SaLTs: Becoming an Elklan Tutor

-To become an Elklan tutor you need to attend one of our Total Training Package courses which are held in London, Salford, and Ireland every year.
+To become an Elklan tutor you need to attend one of our Total Training Packages which are held in London, Salford, and Ireland every year.
 Courses may also be run in Australia and Northern Ireland if the demand is sufficient.

 - How Elklan works